corneliuLungociu/slr/README.md

 Sign Language Recognition app

 TODO:

-- refactor and clean the entire code base.
+- improve training examples collection feature.
+- create separate tool to generate training data file from raw images.
+- implement "train model" workflow
+    - separate application to train and run experiments with various configurations.
+    - Maybe extract a distinct "prediction" maven module, and make the main app, and the training app depend on it;

 - use external java library for ANN.

-- improve training examples collection feature.
+- generate more training examples and build a larger training set
 - commit training set
-- generate more training examples

 - review image processing algorithms
 - make a better analysis of the learning performance